mapcentia/dockerfiles/logstash/README.md

 # MapCentia Logstash for GC2 Dockerfile

-Logstash 2.1 for indexing Apache ot Nginx access logs with client IP geo-location.
+Logstash 2.1 for indexing Apache or Nginx access logs with client IP geo-location.

 ## How to use this image